YashB63/Anonymous-FTP-Scanner/README.md

 # Anonymous-FTP-Scanner
 An anonymous FTP scanner is a tool used to identify File Transfer Protocol (FTP) servers that allow anonymous access.
 It works by sending requests to different IP addresses and ports, and then analyzing the responses to determine whether the FTP server is configured to allow anonymous access or not.
+The purpose of an anonymous FTP scanner is to help identify FTP servers that may be vulnerable to unauthorized access, since anonymous access typically allows anyone to connect to the FTP server without providing any login credentials.
+This can be a security risk if sensitive information is stored on the FTP server.